 All new international graduate students must check in with the Graduate School after arriving in the U.S. Check-in takes about 15 minutes per student and is held at the International Graduate Student Services office in 120 Graduate Life Center at Donaldson Brown.
+Check back in July to register for a check-in time slot.
 Bring the following documents and information:

 printed I-94 (find it online at the Customs and Border Patrol website)